-I had many-many teachers in my life but Natasha DS is one who I can’t forget; actually, forget is not the right expression as I haven’t forgotten any of them but I remember her every day.
+I’d many-many teachers in my life but Natasha DS is one who I can’t forget; actually, forget is not the right expression as I haven’t forgotten any of them but I remember her every day.
 Why?
 You’ll explore in a minute.

 We used to share conversations with the class and that is the time I realized that she has multiple talents other than teaching—compassion was at the core.

-She’s an artist, poet, story-teller, playwright, actor, thinker, philanthropist, communicator, lover and now, a mother too.
+She’s an artist, poet, storyteller, playwright, actor, thinker, philanthropist, communicator, lover, and now, a mother too.